mikaelvesavuori/figmagic/readme.md

 Extract design tokens for colors, typography (line heights, font sizes, font families), and spacing.
 A typical use case for the generated documents is to use the extracted values as a token base in CSS systems that support external values (such as Styled Components, other CSS-in-JS libraries, or Sass).

-Figmagic uses ESM imports, so make sure you have a recent Node version, preferably version 10+.
+Figmagic uses ESM imports, so make sure you have a recent Node version, preferably version 12.16 or later.

 **Please note:** Figmagic requires that your document structure is identical to what I show in the template site at [https://www.figma.com/file/UkrKTnjjKB0lJKYAifn9YWXU/Figmagic---Design-Token-Example-v1.0](https://www.figma.com/file/UkrKTnjjKB0lJKYAifn9YWXU/Figmagic---Design-Token-Example-v1.0).